oracle-devrel/technology-engineering/data-platform/data-science-and-ml/oracle-data-science-service/code-assets/ods-jobs-ads-hello-world/README.md

-# ODS - Sample R code
+# ODS - jobs with ADS

 This files cover code snippets for OCI Data Science, for jobs with ADS.